hongtaoh/hongtaoh.github.io/content/en/blog/2021-08-03-github-token.md

 >Basic authentication using a password to Git is deprecated and will soon no longer work.
 Visit https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/ for more information around suggested workarounds and removal dates.

 To solve this issue, go to [https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) as suggested.
-AT [What you need to do today](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/#what-you-need-to-do-today), you will see that using a personal access token is recommended.
+At [What you need to do today](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/#what-you-need-to-do-today), you will see that using a personal access token is recommended.

 Read [this official documentation](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a personal access token.
 Remember to save your token carefully!